-Frequently asked questions from gambling consumers during lockdown
+Frequently asked questions from gambling consumers

 We expect operators to have checks and controls in place to keep consumers safe and this includes stepping in when a consumer begins showing risks of gambling harm and checking that a consumer can afford their gambling activity.
 Read more about what we expect from operators on affordability and protecting consumers.

 Am I correct in thinking I cannot use a credit card for my gambling account?

 Yes, a credit card ban came into force on 14 April 2020 and we are monitoring this closely.

 I’m seeing many more gambling adverts online.
 What can I do to block them?

 You can limit the amount of adverts you are seeing on social media.
 We recently partnered with Twitter to create guidance aimed at supporting users who want to limit the amount of gambling-related content they see on the social media platform.
 The guidance explains the different ways in which Twitter’s safety tools and settings can be adjusted to reduce the risk of gambling-related messaging and advertisements appearing on your Twitter feed.
 We hope to do something similar with Facebook in the coming months.

 In March we also reminded operators of our expectations around marketing and advertising during the lockdown period.
 Operators and their affiliates should be acting in a socially responsible way and not exploiting the current situation for marketing purposes.

 I’m also seeing more gambling adverts on TV.
 What are you doing about it?